The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 • Virginie Solans, NAGRA, CH

-12:30 - 14:00 Lunch break
+12:30 - 14:00 Lunch break, Exhibition & Poster Session

 14:00 - 15:30

-Plenary session I ("Achieving Net Zero by 2050 in Europe")
+Plenary session I (WH1): "Achieving Net Zero by 2050 in Europe"

-Nuclear contribution to achieve a decarbonisation of the European Economy in an efficient and responsible way.
+Nuclear contribution to achieve the decarbonisation of the European Economy in an efficient and responsible way.
 The landscape of the European and global nuclear market is complex and multifaceted, influenced by a mix of political, economic, environmental, and technological factors.

 Panelists: